Body Shape Styling

 Side ruching creates the illusion of curves through visual texture.

-Fitted Blazers
+Fitted blazers

 Structured, nipped-waist blazers add shape and sophistication.

-Avoid: Boxy Blazers
+Avoid: Boxy blazers without definition

 Oversized, shapeless blazers emphasize the straight silhouette.